F1 stats: Which drivers have scored the most points without winning a race?

 Charged with attacking former Lotus owner Eric Lux with a champagne bottle in a Shanghai nightclub in 2011, he was later fined and handed a suspended prison sentence, missing out on a drive for 2012 before returning to Force India a year later, moving to Sauber for 2014 before losing his seat.

-Japan’s late-braking overtaking master only contested four full Formula 1 seasons, though the glittering endurance career he has enjoyed since suggests he deserved more.
+Japan’s late-braking overtaking master only contested four full F1 seasons, though the glittering endurance career he has enjoyed since suggests he deserved more.

 Kamui Kobayashi enjoyed his best years in a Sauber, finishing 12th in the Drivers’ Championship across three consecutive seasons.
-Never in serious race-winning contention, the Japanese driver’s career highlight came at his home Grand Prix.
+Never in serious race-winning contention, the Japanese driver’s career highlight came at his home grand prix in 2012.

-He qualified fourth at Suzuka in 2012, resisting intense pressure from one-time World Champion Jenson Button to finish third and earn an emotional trip to the podium.
+He qualified fourth at Suzuka, resisting intense pressure from 2009 World Champion Jenson Button to finish third and earn an emotional trip to the podium.

-After taking a stunning P2 finish for McLaren on his F1 debut in 2014, the 30-year-old is still waiting for his second podium and if Haas produce a car possessing Bahrain and Brazil-like pace on a more consistent basis, it will be fascinating to see where Magnussen’s limit lies.
+After taking a stunning P2 finish for McLaren on his F1 debut in 2014, the Dane is still waiting for his second podium and if Haas continue their rate of improvement throughout F1 2024, it will be fascinating to see where Magnussen’s limit lies.

 Across six Formula 1 seasons and two Red Bull-backed teams, Daniil Kvyat couldn’t do quite enough to convince Christian Horner and Toro Rosso’s Franz Tost.